verygamer/reverland.github.com/about.md

 ## Knowledge Structure:
 - There are some courses I've learned in University: Quantum Mechanics/Mathematics/Electrodynamics/Optics/Electron Technics/C++/Singlechip and so on ....Which really broaden my mind.
 - Learn to install and config servers by my own.I once help to config the workstations in the lab of my college.Furthermore, I'm a practical linux user.
-- Learn to design and administrate website on my own.My personal site is http://reverland.github.com/ and there is another wiki site http://reverland.tk/.
+- Learn to design and administrate website on my own.My personal site is http://reverland.github.com/ and there is another ugly wiki site http://reverland.bitbucket.org/.
 - A good basis of mathematics at school.Mathematics Modeling greatly influence me.Then I become geeker and geeker.
 - A good feeling of English and get used to reading English documents,Have a good command of both spoken and written English.I'm also maintaining some wiki documents translated from English.You can refer it at [archlinux wiki][1]
 - Good at processing documents and typesets.Have good knowledge of LaTeX,basic knowledge of html/css and good knowledge of office.